John Jarratt: Other work

 Jarratt returned to audio drama work, after working for the ABC in the 1970s to co-star in Benjamin Maio Mackay's adaptation of The Phoenix Files in 2017.
-The first two instalments were released across 2017 and 2018, but as of August 26 Jarratt is no longer listed as being involved with the project.
+The first two instalments were released across 2017 and 2018, but Jarratt is no longer listed as being involved with the project.

 Personal life

 Jarratt has been married four times.
-First to Rosa Miano, then to actress Noni Hazlehurst, then Jody Jarratt, and again to Rosa Miano.
+First to Rosa Miano, then to actress Noni Hazlehurst, then Cody Jarrett, and again to Rosa Miano.
 His children with his second wife, Noni, are all named after characters Jarratt has portrayed in his films.
-In his spare time, he enjoys collecting bones on his farm in Wollongong.

 On 1 October 2015, Jarratt released his autobiography, The Bastard from the Bush.

 Legal issues

 In August 2007, Jarratt filed a lawsuit against the Seven Network over a story which ran on the current affairs show Today Tonight.
 He claimed the story defamed him.
 The story told of Jarratt in a dispute with his tenant and how he had made attempts to intimidate and evict the tenant.
 The story accused Jarratt of echoing his character Mick Taylor from the film Wolf Creek in his intimidation, described an answering machine message left by him to his tenant saying "I have always been a winner—a winner".
 A lawyer for Seven told the court that the story had not portrayed Jarratt as a "psychopathic killer".
 The case was adjourned until 12 October 2007.

 On 25 August 2018, Jarratt was charged with rape after a woman came forward to report an alleged incident in 1976.
 Jarratt pleaded not guilty.
 After a five-day trial, he was found not guilty on 5 July 2019.
 After his acquittal, Jarratt launched a lawsuit against The Daily Telegraph over their reporting of his case.
 He dropped the case after a month, but then restarted it after the Telegraph posted an article saying that he "got away with rape".
-The suit was settled out of court on 22 December 2019, with the Telegraph posting an apology on their website.
+The suit was settled out of court on 22 December 2019, with the Telegraph posting an apology on its website.